-The National Institute for Health and Care Excellence (NICE) today releases guidelines for hospitals in England on safe staffing levels for nurses.
+The National Institute for Health and Care Excellence (NICE) has released guidelines for hospitals in England on safe staffing levels for nurses.
 The draft guidelines, and the extensive research behind them, were unveiled earlier in May 2014.

 The ratio of nurses to patients should not fall below one nurse per eight patients, but the guideline allows flexibility to allow for many factors which are known to vary.

 “Safe staffing is more complex than setting a single ratio”.

 Triggle, N. (2014).
 Hospitals get guidelines on safe nurse numbers.
 London: BBC Health News, July 15th 2014.

 Safe staffing for nursing in adult inpatient wards in acute hospitals.
 NICE Safe Staffing Guideline (SG1).
 London: National Institute for Health and Care Excellence, July 2014.